DevLiuSir/CustomKeyboard/README.md

 ```

-Just add the `DigitalKeyboard` folder to your project.
+Just add the `Customkeyboard` folder to your project.

 or use `CocoaPods` with Podfile: